Health screening assessment

 The department is responsible for assessing your health and fitness to train, prior to commencing your chosen course and during clinical placements.

-Up to six months before your course commences you will be sent an email, telling you to download two forms (PDFs) that need to be completed and returned to the department.
+Up to six months before your course commences you will be sent an email, telling you to download a form that need to be completed and returned to the University of Salford Student Occupational Health.
 Please click on the links below to download:

-The health declaration form must be downloaded, printed and completed in full.
+The form must be downloaded, printed and completed in full.
 Please make sure you declare all medical conditions both past and present.
-The form can be completed in hand or type but the form must hold a valid hand written signature.
-We do not accept electronic or scanned signatures.

 Health Screening Assessment for All Students